joseph-a-levine/authoring/_older/december_2022.md

 ### Orwell on Christmas and "Why Socialists Don't Believe In Fun"

 In 2021, I read everything George Orwell or Eric Arthur Blair wrote during his life.
 The non-fiction was great, the fiction was good; the best was "As I Please", Orwell's column in *The Tribune* from 1943 to 1947.
-Orwell's thoughts
+Orwell shared his thoughts on everything from how to date online in the 1940s to the demographic transition to cricket to Pascal's mugging.{% sidenote "orwelpascm" "'Never, literally never in recent years, have I met anyone who gave me the impression of believing in the next world as firmly as he believed in the existence of, for instance, Australia.
+Belief in the next world does not influence conduct as it would if it were genuine.
+With that endless existence beyond death to look forward to, how trivial our lives here would seem!
+Most Christians profess to believe in Hell.
+Yet have you ever met a Christian who seemed as afraid of Hell as he was of cancer?
+Even very devout Christians will make jokes about Hell.
+They wouldn’t make jokes about leprosy, or R.A.F. pilots with their faces burnt away: the subject is too painful.
+'" %}

 On Christmas morning this year, I came across my old notes on "[Why Socialists Don't Believe In Fun](https://www.orwell.ru/library/articles/socialists/english/e_fun)," published in *The Tribune* on Christmas 1943.
 He considers the problem of utopia: "all efforts to describe permanent happiness [...] have been failures."
 While this is partly the fault of fiction — H.G.
 Wells and Jonathan Swift's' failures are most apparent — Orwell finds fault in politics and religion as well.